Kartikeya2001/CE4042-Neural-Netoworks-and-Deep-Learning/README.md

 • Used an embedding layer after the one-hot embeddings for categorical variables inorder to improve prediction

-• Implemented Recursive Feature Elimination (RFE) from sratch to remove irrelevant features one-by-one
+• Implemented Recursive Feature Extraction (RFE) from sratch to remove irrelevant features one-by-one